This Page: Things to do Close to Harvey| Gallery

 Hayle has retained all those small, individual character full shops that every small town used to have before the chain stores arrived, so at the bottom of the short hill below the carriage there is a Spar, florist, baker, butcher, farm shop, old fashioned toy shop, cycle shop and more.
-Hayle is a long thin town with the shopping areas divided into three; Foundry by the carriage with all of the above, plus the arrival recently of an Asda on the harbour.
+Hayle is a long thin town with the shopping areas divided into three; Foundry Square, which is nearby the carriage and also has a large Asda on the harbour opposite.
 Copperhouse, a fifteen minute walk away, also sports a good surf shop as well as more boutique clothes stores and an excellent play park.
 With such an array of local traders, we have never needed to go beyond Copperhouse, but if you continue to the very East of Hayle beyond Lidl you will come to where the big names have landed in an out of town shopping complex.

 Just around the bay and visible from Hayle is the famous artistic centre of St Ives with its famous Tate Modern gallery, and its thriving artistic community.